Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 - Genotropin may contain glycerin, or the preservatives benzyl alcohol or metacresol (m-cresol).
 Tell your doctor if you have ever had an allergic reaction to any of these ingredients.

 - Genotropin may raise your blood sugar.
 High blood sugar may make you feel confused, drowsy, or thirsty.
 It can also make you flush, breathe faster, or have a fruit-like breath odor.
 If these symptoms occur, tell your doctor right away.

 - Diabetes patients - Genotropin may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including blood sugar levels and thyroid function, may be performed while you use Genotropin.
+- Lab tests, including blood sugar levels, thyroid function, and eye exams, may be performed while you use Genotropin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Genotropin with caution in the ELDERLY; they may be more sensitive to its effects.

 - Genotropin may have benzyl alcohol in it.
 Do not use medicines that contain benzyl alcohol in NEWBORNS or INFANTS.
 It may cause serious and sometimes fatal nervous system problems and other side effects.